PranaySiddharthBhange/letsgo/README.md

 # Follow the official Go installation guide: https://golang.org/doc/install
 ```

-**Note:** Message and password encryption are not implemented yet.
+**Note:** Message encryption are not implemented yet.
 Exercise caution when using this tool for sensitive information.

 Feel free to contribute to the project by submitting issues or pull requests.